jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->The lowest 7 day average reported positive test fraction per day in the last three weeks was on Dec 29 2021.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Jan 06 2022.
 >
->This was 21 days prior.
+>This was 14 days prior.
 The average was 28.7 percent positive.
 >
->The current average positive test rate is 29.4 percent, a change of 2.4 percent with respect to then.
+>The current average positive test rate is 29.1 percent, a change of 1.4 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.
 ![](Cases.png)

->The current total number of cases is equivalent to 4 people out of every 19 people in the state of Ohio having tested positive for COVID-19.
+>The current total number of cases is equivalent to 3 people out of every 14 people in the state of Ohio having tested positive for COVID-19.

 The cumulative number of hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would be horizontal.
 ![](Hospitalizations.png)